binipringle/evidence/_texts/1-condensedoutline.md

 ## Rule 401 Relevance

-Relevant evidence is admissible unless a statute or rules provide otherwise.
-Evidence is relevant if it has any tendency to make a fact of consequence more or less probable than it would be without the evidence.
+Evidence is admissible if it is relevant and unless a statute or rules provide otherwise.
+Evidence is relevant if it has any tendency to make a fact of consequence more or less probable than the fact would be without the evidence.
 A fact of consequence is a fact that goes to prove or disprove an element of a claim, charge, defense, cause of action or theory of the case.
 This broad admissibility is to allow parties to bring in as much evidence as possible to help a jury or judge reach a fair and just determination.
-At the same time, Rule 401 supports efficiency by keeping the jury focused on relevant facts. [^2] [^3] [^4]
+At the same time, the Rules support efficiency by keeping the jury focused on relevant facts. [^2] [^3] [^4]

 The fact which the evidence is offered to prove need not be in dispute.
 In other words, evidence is relevant even if it addresses a matter that the opponent concedes (stipulates).
 See *Old Chief v.
 United States*. [^5]